khangduongn/ANS-OME-Scripts/README.md

 It is recommended to have a user with sudo privileges manage the Docker containers and Omero instance.

-The easiest way to get an Omero instance up and running is through using docker compose, which allows you to start an multi-container application quickly.
+The easiest way to get an Omero instance up and running is through using docker compose, which allows you to start a multi-container application quickly.
 The Omero web application requires three Docker containers to run (Omero server, Omero web, and PostgreSQL database).
 Install the docker compose files from this [GitHub repository](https://github.com/ome/docker-example-omero).
-You can clone the repository or just install the ZIP file directory.
+You can clone the repository or just install the ZIP file directly.

 After installing the repository files into a directory, run the following commands using the user with sudo privileges to start the Omero instance.